 Instructions

-- Sift together the flour, baking powder, and salt into a medium bowl.
+- Whisk together the flour, baking powder, and salt in a medium bowl.
 Set aside for later.

-- In a large bowl, cream the butter and the sugar until it is light.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and the sugar until it is light and fluffy.
 Add the eggs, one at a time, mixing well between each addition.
 Add the vanilla and mix again.

-- Add the sifted dry ingredients to the batter, alternating with the sour cream.
+- Add the sifted dry ingredients to the batter, alternating with the sour cream, beginning and ending with dry ingredients.

-- Scoop out half the vanilla batter into a medium bowl.
-Mix the melted chocolate into it.
+- Scoop half the vanilla batter into a medium bowl, then mix the melted chocolate into the remainder of the batter in the mixer bowl.

-- Dollop the vanilla and chocolate batters into the prepared pan and swirl them a little with a knife or spoon.
+- Dollop the vanilla and chocolate batters into the prepared pan and swirl them a little with a knife.

 Notes